IBM/qux360/CACHING.md

 - Cache file is deleted manually
 - Cache file is corrupted

-When stale, PyQual automatically re-parses the source file and updates the cache.
+When stale, Qux360 automatically re-parses the source file and updates the cache.

 ## Best Practices